-This figure plots the empirical and estimated distribution of observed nudge effects and compares various meta-analysis specifications from Tables 5 and A9a.
-Figure A7a compares the fit of a normal-based meta-analysis model and that of a mixture of two normals model.
-These two models also include a correction for publication bias in Figure A7b.
+This figure plots both empirical and simulated distributions of nudge effects and compares various meta-analysis specifications from Tables 5 and A9a.
+Figure A7a compares the fit of a normal-based meta-analysis model and that of a mixture-of-two-normals model.
+A correction for publication bias is added to these two models in Figure A7b.
 3 nudges with effects greater than 35 pp. are not shown.
-The densities are kernel approximations from 500,000 simulated trials.
+The densities are kernel approximations from 1,000,000 simulated trials.